Effective 30 June 2017

 - we have taken reasonable steps to ensure the recipient will not hold, use or disclose the information in a manner inconsistent with the APPs.

-Your personal information may be sent to our administrative processing centre in Mumbai (India) and to other JLT Group companies, insurers, reinsurers and other third party service providers (e.g. data storage providers) in the United Kingdom, Singapore, Hong Kong, the United States of America and elsewhere.
+Your personal information may be sent to JLT's administrative processing centre in Mumbai (India) and/or Kuala Lumpur (Malaysia) and to other JLT Group companies, insurers, reinsurers and other third party service providers (e.g. data storage providers) in the United Kingdom, Singapore, Hong Kong, the United States of America and elsewhere.

 When we send information overseas, in some cases we may not be able to take reasonable steps to ensure that overseas providers do not breach the Privacy Act and they may not be subject to the same level of protection or obligations that are offered by the Privacy Act.
 By proceeding to acquire our services and products you agree that you cannot seek redress under the Privacy Act or against us (to the extent permitted by law) and may not be able to seek redress overseas.
 If you do not agree to the transfer of your personal information outside Australia, please contact us.